 - Explore different sections of the museum.

 Davis Fall (Locally known as ‘Patale Chango’)

-How to reach there: You can rent cycle, motorbike or taxi.
+How to reach there: You can rent a cycle, motorbike or taxi.
 Public transportation is also available.
-The cycle can be an affordable and convenient choice since the next attraction that you will be visiting will be Peace Pagoda atop hill and hiring taxi comes with a hefty price tag while public transportation to the Pagoda is not common.
+The cycle can be an affordable and convenient choice since the next attraction that you will be visiting will be Peace Pagoda atop the hill and hiring a taxi comes with a hefty price tag while public transportation to the Pagoda is not common.
 Catch a bus from Barahi Chowk to Birauta.
 You have to change the bus from Birauta to reach Chorepatan where Davis Fall is located.

 Distance/Duration: 2km north